huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

     Changing this creates a new instance.

 * `security_group_id` - (Optional, String) Specifies the id of the security group which the instance belongs to.
-    This parameter is mandatory for Memcached and Redis 3.0 versions.
+    This parameter is mandatory for Memcached and Redis 3.0 version.

 * `whitelists` - (Optional, List) Specifies the IP addresses which can access the instance.
     This parameter is valid for Redis 4.0 and 5.0 versions.
 The structure is described below.